NigelFinegan5p/cli-2/README.md

 4. In the next icon from left to right in the dropdown labeled  `/root`  and selected this.
 5. Next step was to select Save
 6. At the top of the page the live site link is available to open in a new window

 <br></br>
 <br></br>

+## Bugs, Errors & Fixes
+Using the W3C CSS validator it shows up one error.

+> Sorry!We found the following errors (1)
+Value Error : padding  `-3px`  negative values are not allowed :  -3px

+After having run the CSS validator and picked up this error i changed the value in the style.css file and the border moved to close to the edge of the window.
+For this reason i left the error in place.

+<br></br>
+<br></br>